kevinolega/callcentertrainingtips/_posts/2020-06-05-study-commuting.md

 I read all these books on the bus.

-I don't like highlighting or writing on books so I wrote interesting ideas onto a small blue notebook that I always carried around with me.
+I don't like highlighting or writing on books, so I wrote interesting ideas onto a small blue notebook that I always carried around with me.

 If you saw me on the bus, it's like I'm always studying for an exam.